dieko95/AlgoTrading/README.md

 This notebook backtests the previously mentioned strategies only in the test data time range (2018-04-01 to 2018-12-30).

+## Considerations

+Please find more information about further development of the current project in the file `Limitations and Recommendations.pdf`

 ## Authors

 Diego Giménez, Jorge Betancourt, Myungsung Kim, Piya Thavornwong, Xuan Lu, Yoon Hee Bae